 Morrison’s Batman RIP has sparked plenty of heated debate as readers seem to either love it or hate it.
 Personally, I have enjoyed Morrison’s strange and weird ride.
 However, I can understand why some readers have been disappointed with this story.
 I hope that Morrison can live up to all the massive hype that has surrounded Batman #681.
-DC has billed this issue as containing the most stunning revelation in the Batman’s 70 year history.
+DC has billed this issue as containing the most stunning revelation in Batman’s 70-year history.
 Let’s go ahead and do this review for Batman #681.

 Writer: Grant Morrison